General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

 \subsection{Ancestral selection polynomial}

 The ASG introduced in the previous section is a rather cumbersome object.
-We condense the information carried by the ASG to a minimum by tracking only the sample composition(s) as one goes backward in time in the ancestral structure.
-In order to do so, we introduce the ancestral selection polynomial, which will be the cornerstone of Bernstein duality exposed in the next section.
+We now introduce a more tractable process.
+Recall that the types at the roots of an ASG represent the types in a sample from the population.
+They are a (random) function of the ASG and the types at the leaves.
+More precisely, the types in the sample are determined after propagating the types at the leaves along the lines of the ASG according to the colouring rule.
+Instead of keeping track of the ASG, we keep track of the conditional probability of a type composition in the sample, given partial observation of the ancestry.
+This motivates the following definition.

-\begin{definition}[Ancestral selection polynomial] The $(\beta,p,\Lambda)$-\emph{ancestral selection polynomial (ASP)} is the function $x\in[0,1]\mapsto P_t(x)$, where $P_t(x)$ is the probability that all the roots of $\Gs_t$ are of type $a$ if each leaf of $\Gs_t$ is of type~$a$ with probability $x$ (resp. of type~$A$ with probability $1-x$), conditional on the observation of the leaf process $(L_{s}; s\in[0,t])$.
-It is assumed that the initial type assignment is independent for each leaf and that $\cG_t$ is typed from the leaves to the roots applying the colouring rule $p$.
-(See also Definition~\ref{def-asp} for a more precise definition.) \end{definition}
+\begin{definition}[Ancestral selection polynomial] The $(\beta,p,\Lambda)$-\emph{ancestral selection polynomial (ASP)} is the random function $x\in[0,1]\mapsto P_t(x)$, where $P_t(x)$ is the conditional probability given $(L_{u}: u\in[0,t])$, that all roots of $\Gs_t$ are of type~$a$ if each leaf of $\Gs_t$ is of type~$a$ with probability $x$ (resp. of type~$A$ with probability $1-x$).
+It is assumed that the initial type assignment is independent for each leaf and $\cG_t$ is typed from the leaves to the roots using the colouring rule $p$. \end{definition} For a more precise formulation, we refer to Definition~\ref{def-asp}.
+The name ancestral selection polynomial stems from the fact that $P_t$ can be written as

-The following linear operators describe the effect of branching and coalescence events to the Bernstein coefficient vector associated to the ASP.